Chapter 8: Advanced Techniques

 "Did I do what I committed to?
 [Yes/No]

-If no, why not? (no judgment, just facts)
+If no, why not? (no judgement, just facts)

 Today I commit to [specific outcome]."